Jonathan & Joané: (00:02)

 Yeah, I think you’ll survive.
 You will probably feel pretty crappy.

 How many doughnuts do you think you would have to eat?
-If it’s like average 300 calories a doughnut
+If it’s like average 300 calories a doughnut?

-And I have to have 10 doughnuts.
+Then I would have to have 10 doughnuts.

 But you’re eating 3000 calories a day now though.
 To gain weight, maybe you’d maintain then, but you just feel crappy.
 I think you would probably gain some.